Equity release explained Equity release schemes

 There are two main types of equity release: lifetime mortgages, which allow you to borrow money against your house; and home reversion, whereby you sell a share in your house.

 With a lifetime mortgage, you borrow a proportion of your home's value.
 Interest is charged on the amount but nothing usually has to be paid back until you die or sell your home.
-The interest is compounded or 'rolled up' over the period of the loan, which means your debt would almost double in 11 years at current rates.
+The interest is compounded or 'rolled up' over the period of the loan, meaning your debt could double in 11 years at current rates.

 Home reversion schemes